It’s time to let go of the shame and embarrassment and embrace who you are.

 So I made up my mind to get control of my life again.

-I had done a lot of reading about anxiety during my time spent at home and I learned that the world was full of people just like me and that none of us were crazy.
+I read a lot about anxiety during my time spent at home and I learned that the world was full of people just like me and that none of us were crazy.
 But most of us were silent out in the “real world” out of a sense of shame or embarrassment.
 Just because the books we read might say we aren’t weak and we aren’t crazy…that doesn’t mean it’s always easy to believe.

 But I decided to trust in the statistics and put my faith in the fact that I was not alone in this.
 And I decided to have faith that the world was a lot kinder than I was giving it credit for.